shaft49/ensembl-assembly-mapping/perl/README.md

     echo $PERL5LIB

-To check everything is installed successfully, ping ensemble
+To check everything is installed successfully, ping ensemble.
+You may need to access this as a root user.
+It'll take some waiting.

     cd ~/src/ensembl/misc-scripts
     ./ping_ensembl.pl

-If it says connection is ready then you're good to go.
+If it says "nstallation is good.
+Connection to Ensembl works and you can query the human core database" then you're good to go.
 # Description
 This will show you the details arguments that you need to pass.